W. Casperson House

 W. Casperson House is a historic home located at St. Georges, New Castle County, Delaware.
-It was built about 1835, and is a 2 1/2-story, five bay brick dwelling with a center hall plan.
+It was built about 1835, and is a 2 1/2-story, five bay brick erection with a center hall plan.
 It has a low two-story wing.
 Both sections have a gable roof with dormers.

 It was added to the National Register of Historic Places in 1982.